1. Practice Experience Program Transfer Policy

 1.5 Unit responsible: Education Services

-The RACGP Practice Experience Program (PEP) has been developed to provide non-vocationally recognised doctors with a supported program grounded in individualised learning and workplace based assessment.
+The RACGP Practice Experience Program – Standard Stream (PEP Standard) has been developed to provide non-vocationally recognised doctors with a supported program grounded in individualised learning and workplace based assessment.

-Participants of the Practice Experience Program may apply to transfer between Regional Training Organisations (RTO).
+Participants of the Practice Experience Program may apply to transfer between Training Organisations (TO).

-This policy applies to all participants in the Practice Experience Program.
+This policy applies to all participants in the PEP Standard.

 For the purposes of this policy:

 - Allocated TO means the Training Organisation in which the participant was originally placed during the application process.

 - Clinical break means a period of up to three months during which the participant may continue educational program components while not working clinically.

 - Extenuating and unforeseen circumstances are considered on a case by case basis, but must relate to circumstances which were unforeseen, outside the participant’s control and which can be shown to have a direct and significant impact on the participant’s ability to complete the PEP requirements in their allocated training region, including: